Northwick Park Hospital

 Northwick Park Hospital (NWPH) is a major National Health Service hospital situated in the town of Harrow, North West London, managed by the London North West University Healthcare NHS Trust.
-It is located off Watford Road in the London Borough of Brent; closely bordering the London Borough of Harrow.
+It is located off Watford Road in the London Borough of Brent; on the border of the London Borough of Harrow.

 History

 The hospital was commissioned by the North West Metropolitan Regional Hospital Board in the late 1960s, designed by the British architect John Weeks and built by Trollope & Colls.
 The design of the hospital was largely inspired by British obsolescence studies, in which a loose-jointed medical complex was created with flexibility to withstand obsolescence's unpredictable effects.
 With only a fixed internal street system, the architects referred to the hospital as "an indeterminate architecture" with "no final plan" – free to grow and change over time.
 It was opened by the Queen on 10 October 1970.
 It takes its name from Northwick Park, which lies besides the hospital.

 In 1994, St Mark's Hospital, previously located 10 miles away in central London, moved into a wing of the hospital formerly occupied by the Medical Research Council.

 In 1997, the hospital returned the worst figures for operations cancelled in the UK.
 The closure of Edgware General Hospital earlier that year was cited by some as a reason.

 In 2005, the hospital's maternity department was named as having one of the highest death rates in the United Kingdom.
 During the period April 2002 to March 2004, the maternal death rate for the maternity unit was 74.2 per 100,000, 6.5 times the national average of 11.4 per 100,000, as reported by Cemach (Confidential Enquiry into Maternal and Child Health).
 A range of "special measures" designed to improve maternity services and public confidence in the services was agreed with the Trust and these were all complied with within a year, but as of 2016 the Trust's maternity and gynaecology services were rated as "requires improvement" by the Care Quality Commission.

 A 2016 Care Quality Commission report rated Northwick Park Hospital as "requires improvement" overall, with only one out of eight assessment areas attaining a better rating.
 The report highlighted a number of concerns found during inspection visits, including that surgical staff were not always reporting incidents, patients experienced long waits, compliance with safeguarding training was poor, examples of poor infection control practice, a poor environment on the stroke wards, and that nutrition and hydration was poorly managed.
 The Commission subsequently issued the Trust with a Section 29 (A) warning notice.